 Counting the tens (10, 20, 30, 40, etc.) in Malay is like counting the tens in English (note the second syllable in forty, six-ty, eighty, nine-ty).
 The "ty" is replaced by puluh, that's all.
 Study the examples in the second column.

 As for all the other numbers in-between 10 and 99 they are formed in exactly the same way as in English .
 Thus when you have a number such as 47 you only have to say forty (empat puluh) first, then seven (tujuh).
 For more examples see Column 3 in the table below (I have underlined the part in tens to help you).
 Good luck!

 A second reading (by Michelle Nor Ismat, a native speaker)

-Try to say the random numbers below (they change every day).
+Try to say the random numbers below (they should change if you come back tomorrow).
 When you are able to do so without looking at the table you would have mastered this lesson.
 Congratulations!
 Good work!